EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

 Similar performance gains are observed with the low and high speed scenarios in Fig.~\ref{fig:cdl_c_0_5ms_and_30_35ms}.
 With very low mobility, both the EqDeepRx and the baseline achieve the best performance with 1 DMRS, while in the high velocity case the baseline requires 2 DMRSs to achieve the typical operating point of 10\% BLER.
 EqDeepRx achieves identical BLER both with 1 and 2 DMRSs, indicating that it is not very susceptible to channel aging even with high UE speeds.
-In this scenario, the somewhat worse LLR quality is compensated by the higher redundancy of the lower MCS index.
+The somewhat worse LLR quality is compensated by the higher redundancy of the lower MCS index.
+It should be noted that the apparent increase in BLER for the single-pilot baseline at higher SINRs may stem from estimation errors in the INCM that may be systematic in nature.
+Such estimation errors can be caused by, for example, imperfect noise cancellation in smoothing of the channel estimate.
+With lower SINRs, these errors usually do not have influence as those are hidden under noise and are covered by the additional noise covariance.